 Once the geospatial file has been uploaded to your Socrata site, you are ready to start configuring it for Spatial Lens.
 You’ll need an Administrator role to use the Spatial Lens configuration Panel.

-- Navigate to Spatial Lens from the Administration Panel of your Open Data Site.
+1. Navigate to Spatial Lens from the Admin panel on your domain.

-- Click “Add New” to open the Spatial Lens picker.
-In the picker, find the boundary map and click the “Choose” button next it.
-Clicking on the name of the dataset will let you look at the map.
+2. Click "Add New Boundary" to open the Spatial Lens picker.
+In this dialog box, find the boundary map and click "Choose".

 If needed, this Boundary name & the label column that you choose can be changed later.
 A Boundary Name can only be used one time on a domain, and Boundaries cannot be otherwise edited.